destan/destan.github.io/_posts/2014-05-30-street-slacktivism.md

 Is it worth to sacrifice a person's eye to save tens of trees while millions of others are being cut at the same time?

-Is it worth being tortured to death to make people think about corruption for just a second knowing that afterwards they will be brain-washed in a few hours by TVs?
+Is it worth being tortured to death to make people think about corruption for just a second, knowing that afterwards they will be brain-washed in a few hours by TVs?

 Is it worth to risk your life to fight to police just to give yet another press release which is surely incapable of changing or influencing anything?

 Is it worth to spend days or weeks on streets to gain something so tiny and practically negligible?

 No it isn't, it shouldn't!
-A human's life and time should be much more valuable than something can be spent in such inefficient ways.
+A human's life and time are too valuable to spend in such inefficient ways.

-We need to invent more effective and efficient ways to change things that we don't like.
+We need to (re)invent more effective and efficient ways to change things that we don't like.
 Unless we are well organized and our acts are well planned we are doomed to fail again and again.

 Street Slacktivism
 ------------------